kaist-cp/memento/evaluation/queue/README.md

 ## Run a single benchmark

-You can run a single benchamrk with following command,
+You can run a single benchamrk,

 ```bash
 ./build.sh